 No intelligence will ever surpass that of its creator…

-When the COEs of the world’s top two software organizations quit their jobs to create artificial intelligence to govern mankind, they thought they were paving the path to Utopia.
-It delighted many, but created unease in the hearts of some.
-Shadowy figures and vested interests, who see power slipping through their fingers, decide to unite and take action.
+When the CEOs of the world’s top two software organizations quit to create artificial intelligence (AI) to govern mankind, they thought they were paving the path to Utopia.
+It delighted many but created unease in the hearts of some.
+Shadowy figures and vested interests, who saw power slipping through their fingers, decide to unite and take action.

 We have always asked – Will AI take over humanity?
 Maybe it is time to ask – Will we let it?

 “Da, you are asking very good questions,” Sundar said, as he looked reassuringly at his parents to make them feel comfortable with the discussion.

 Venkat nodded in agreement, “Yes, Da.
 I agree with Sundar.
 Frankly, I am pleasantly surprised at this conversation.
 I would have loved to have similar discussions every time I visited home.”

 “…but you are always on a flying visit.
 There’s just enough time to meet and greet you.
 This is the first time we are having such a relaxed dinner,” the loving pain came out clear in Da’s voice.